zteitler/2021C-405/_papers/term-paper-topic.md

   What parts and technical details will you skip over, to get to the main point?
 + What one or more high-quality sources will you use for your paper?

+### Purpose

+The purpose of this assignment is to help you write your term paper, in these ways:

++ You will take your first planning steps for your term paper.
+  By starting your planning now, instead of at the last second, you'll have plenty of time to work on your term paper with a lot less stress.

++ I'll give you feedback on your topic proposal.

 ### Formatting

 + Please write your responses in a PDF file created using LaTeX.
 + Upload the PDF to GradeScope.

+### Grading

+You'll get full credit for writing and submitting a term paper topic proposal.
+The purpose of this assignment is to help you start your term paper writing process, not to grade your work.

 ## Topics